-- CBC with differential and repeat q 6 h: To evaluate lymphocyte kinetics and to calculate the N/L ratio. - Serum amylase (baseline and qd after 24 hours).
+- Complete blood count (CBC) with differential and repeat q 6 h: To evaluate lymphocyte kinetics and to calculate the N/L ratio. - Serum amylase (baseline and qd after 24 hours).
 A dose-dependent increase in amylase is expected after 24 hours.